nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Step 6.
 Use the `java -jar FosterFamily.jar` command to run the application.<br>

-   The Foster Family GUI should appear on your screen, similar to the image below.
+   The Foster Family GUI, similar to the image below, should appear on your screen.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 <div style="page-break-after: always;"></div>